LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

-\textbf{Black gel.} To preserve compliance over the entire contact area, the soft black gel is added around the perimeter of the transparent gel, forming a smooth transition between the touching surface and the rigid shell.
-It also covers the top surface of the acrylic window, which cannot function as part of the touching surface due to its rigidity and roughness.
+\textbf{Black gel.} To maintain compliance across the full contact area, we cast a soft black gel around the perimeter of the transparent gel, creating a smooth transition between the touching surface and the rigid shell.
+It also covers the top surface of the acrylic window, which is too rigid and rough to serve as part of the touching surface.